 In one study researchers found that people who spent just a few hours walking through a forest or wooded area had lower levels of cortisol.
 Another study showed a significant improvement in stress levels after participants enjoyed forest views for just 15 minutes.

-The Role of Aromatherapy
+The role of aromatherapy

 With social distancing, isolation and our increasingly urbanised lives, not all of us are lucky enough to be able to mindfully stroll through a forest, let alone access a park or a garden.

 But according to Dr Li, it’s still possible to enjoy the benefits of forest bathing through essential oils, which are rich in phytoncides.
 It is, he says, a simple way to connect to nature – and reap the same health benefits – without even having to go outside.
 Li even proved this theory by exposing 12 volunteers to Hinoki essential oil inhalation, which was diffused in a hotel room, resulting in a 20 percent increase in NK cells.

 Dr Li recommends using a diffuser with a few drops of essential oil, to instantly trigger a calming response.

 But there are plenty of therapeutic phytoncides present in other aromatic wood essential oils, such as Desert Rosewood, which has a long history of medicinal and ceremonial use among Aboriginal communities in Australia.
-The aromatic molecules are also found in resins like frankincense and in flowers like lavender, which are both rich in naturally occurring compounds that are proven to calm the mind and reduce stress and anxiety.
+Potent aromatic molecules are also found in resins like frankincense and in flowers like lavender, which are both rich in naturally occurring compounds that are proven to calm the mind and reduce stress and anxiety.

 So if you’re feeling cooped up or woefully detached from nature, the simple practice of diffusing essential oils can help to relax the mind, ease tension and stress, and importantly, open up the senses, which according to Dr Li, “bridges the gap between us and the natural world.”